haskell-serbia/tutorials/dependent_types.md

 data Label (l :: Symbol) = Get
 ```

+Here type `Label` accepts a type parameter `l` which must be of type `Symbol`.
 Type level data is something that lives on the level of types but is not a type.

 ## Lambda Cube

-Haskell is based on concepts from Category Theory, Type Theory, Math Logic etc. [Lambda Cube](https://en.wikipedia.org/wiki/Lambda_cube) is the framework for exploring the forms of abstraction.
-Going in some order from simple to more complex systems we first arrive to what every programming language has :
+[Lambda Cube](https://en.wikipedia.org/wiki/Lambda_cube) is the framework for exploring the forms of abstraction.
+It explores relation of terms/types and starting in some order from simple lambda calculus to calculus of constructions (higher-order dependently typed polymorphic lambda calculus) we first arrive to what every programming language has :

 **Values depending on values** (_functions_)
 - This simply means that you have some sort of relation between variables if they are used in terms of each other.